mlchethanupb/myworks/assignments/Task2.md

  - Use a learning algorithm to find a routing solution

+ - As a bonus task, you may compare your trained algorithm for network routing with an existing routing heuristic.

 **Submission**: At the end you will show a Demo of your RL agent (after training/learning).
 Codes should be submitted on Git.

 **Deadline**: